DataExperts/Dexih.Libraries/projects/table/README.md

 The following events can be used to response to table actions:

-- `rowClick` (item containing row) - called when a row is clicked (excluding: checkbox, rowAction, rowStatus) column
+- `rowClick` (item containing row) - called when a row is clicked (excluding: checkbox, rowAction, rowStatus) column.
+- `tagClick` (item containing tag) - called when a tag is clicked.
 - `onSelectedChange` (item containing selected items) - called when a row selection changes.
-- `onSortChanged` (array of sorted items) - called when a manual drag/drop sort is completed.
 - `onSortChanged` (array of sorted items) - called when a manual drag/drop sort is completed.
 - `onDrop` (drop data) - called when data is dropped on the table.
 Passes the event data from the cdkDropList event.